Wisconsin vs. Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Michigan Stats and Trends

-- In games that Michigan totals more than 210.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Michigan churns out more than 210.3 yards, the team is 3-1 against the spread and 4-0 overall.

 - The Wolverines have zero giveaways this season, while the Badgers have two takeaways .